89Q12/M3E5/README.md

   - Tempban/mute currently no idea how to do it perfectly
   - lock/unlock a specific channel for specific roles
   - Custom commands
-  - Bunch of standard commands like welcome messages and funny commands like .hug <name>
+  - Bunch of standard commands like welcome messages and funny commands like hug @name
   - Auto tasks
   - Alerts for various services like Twitch and reddit
   - Music player